 - Where do your students attend high school?

 - I understand that Sacred Heart recently added a preschool.
 My family is already committed to another preschool, but we hope to join Sacred Heart when our child is ready for senior kindergarten.
 Will there still be room for us?

 - Do you accept new students into 8th grade?

 - What do you look for when you assess applicants?

 - How are grades factored into the admissions decision for older students?

 - Are siblings or legacies given preference for admission?

-Rarely.
-Students graduate from Sacred Heart at the close of 8th grade, so we are especially cautious in admitting new students at this level.
-The Admissions Committee must be convinced that a new 8th grader will make an exceptionally smooth transition to the Schools.
-New students who are accepted are most often from families moving into the Chicago area and not transfers from local schools.
+Students graduate from Sacred Heart at the close of 8th grade, so we are especially thoughtful in admitting new students at this level.
+New students who are accepted are most often from families moving to the Chicago area.
 Students transferring from other Sacred Heart Network schools are often strong candidates.
 Families wishing to apply for eighth grade must obtain a waiver from the Admissions Office.

 We look for a range of development appropriate to each child’s age and grade.
 Children applying to 1st through 3rd grade work one-on-one with a member of the Admissions Team on literacy and math activities.
 Applicants to 4th through 8th grade take the Measure of Academic Progress (MAP), a computer-based assessment focusing on reading and math.
 A writing sample is also required.

 We understand that elementary school students can exhibit a range of skills.
 Two children of the same age can present different combinations of abilities, and both can be completely on track.
 What we hope to discover in our meetings with children is that they are growing in ways that will allow them to enter Sacred Heart ready to engage and flourish.